knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationTriviaApi.md

 List question deltas in ascending order of updated date

 The 'since' parameter is important to avoid getting a full list of all questions.
-Implementors should make sure they pass the updated date of the last resource loaded, not the date of the last request, in order to avoid gaps
+Implementors should make sure they pass the updated date of the last resource loaded, not the date of the last request, in order to avoid gaps. <br><br><b>Permissions Needed:</b> TRIVIA_ADMIN

 ### Example
 ```csharp